ftonneau/repeat-char.kak/README.md

 # Repetition by tracing

-Repetition by tracing starts by pressing the hotkey.
-After pressing the hotkey, however, the plugin prompts you to enter the **same non-numeric character twice**.
-The plugin then repeats this character so as to "underline" the preceding heading.
+Repetition by tracing starts by pressing the hotkey as usual.
+The plugin then prompts you to enter the **same non-numeric character twice**.
+On pressing ENTER, the plugin will repeat this character so as to "underline" the heading above your cursor.

 Notice that repetition by tracing and repetition by counting proceed independently of one another.
 In particular, repetition by tracing **leaves the default count and the